 The Branch regularly collaborates with arbitral and professional organizations worldwide and local academic institutions to bring our members informative and timely professional programs, speakers, conferences and courses that advance the use and practice of ADR and enhance the abilities and opportunities of our members.
 The Branch also offers regular social gatherings at which members can meet new colleagues and renew existing friendships both within the Branch and with others in the ADR community.

 A Message from the Branch Chair

-Since the CIArb NY Branch was formed six years ago to serve the members of the Institute who are based in the States of New York, New Jersey and Connecticut, and to promote understanding and the practice of arbitration and ADR in the Branch’s three-state territory, the Branch has been a hard-working and vital contributor to the New York-based international arbitration community.
-As a result, we have experienced a threefold increase in Institute membership in the Branch’s territory since the Branch was formed.
-The Institute has designated Columbia Law School Professor George A. Bermann as the Branch’s Patron.
+We have experienced a threefold increase in Institute membership in the Branch’s territory since the Branch was formed.
+The Institute has designated Columbia Law School Professor George A. Bermann as the NY Branch’s Patron.
 Thomas D. Halket, a founder and past chair of the Branch, served in calendar year 2019 as the Institute’s first-ever President elected from the United States.